Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 What is Laravel Telescope?

-Laravel Telescope is a debug assistant designed for monitoring and debugging the Laravel framework.
-This tool provides insights into incoming HTTP requests to the application, including exceptions, log entries, database queries, and more.
+Laravel Telescope is a debug assistant specifically designed for monitoring and debugging your Laravel applications.
+This powerful tool gives you deep insights into HTTP requests hitting your app, including exceptions, log entries, database queries, and much more.

-• Performance Analysis - analyzes query performance and response times.
+• Performance Analysis - Dive deep into query performance and response times to identify bottlenecks.

 1. HTTP Request Monitoring